 As a species known to endure a surface thermonuclear explosion conducted by the Atomic Energy Commission on Yucca Flat, Nevada, in 1962, the creosote can be seen as a testament to desert survival.
 Of the 21 original creosotes present before the test, 20 of them regrew and survive to this day.
 King Clone may not have been so lucky—nearly 15 meters away from the clone, just outside the fence line, lays a mining access road that surely swept several ancient clone rings into oblivion when it was initially graded.
 The bordering Johnson Valley off-road public lands recreational destination is held in check by a rickety fence, a poor deterrent for a few rogue yahoos hell-bent on destroying something possibly 12,000 years old that keeps them from riding through their desert paradise at will.

 For more information on long-lived clones and other ancient organisms, see Rachel Sussman’s The Oldest Living Things in the World (Chicago: University of Chicago Press, 2014).

 Frank Vasek, interview with the author in Davis, California, June 25, 2014.
 For further reading see F.C.
 Vasek, “Creosote bush: Long-lived clones in the Mojave Desert,” American Journal of Botany, (1980): 67.

-Nabhan, Gary Paul.
-“The Creosote Bush Is Our Drugstore.”
-Gathering the Desert.
-Tuscon: University of Arizona Press, 1986: 11 – 19.
-Print.
+Gary Paul Nabhan, “The Creosote Bush Is Our Drugstore,” Gathering the Desert (Tuscon: University of Arizona Press, 1986),